catcrooke/HW-Wireframe/README.md

-# HW-Wireframe
-This is the wireframe hw1 assignment
+This bootcamp assignment involved building a web design skeleton using HTML/CSS.